Optimize images for SEO

-Google can not 'see' images, but it can read all it's properties as set in HTML and can therefore use them to establish rankings for pages with images.
+Google can not (yet) 'see' images, but it can read all its properties as set in HTML and can therefore use them to establish rankings for pages with images.
 In order to support search engines in doing so, you should supply images with relevant filenames and alternative descriptions.

 First of all, you should start with images with relevant names.
-If you use an image about an Ipad, name it ipad.jpg or something similar, as long as it contains the word Ipad.
-You can even use multiple words if you use dashes or underscores to connect them, like ipad-tablet.jpg.
+If you use an image about an Ipad, name it ipad.jpg (preferably only use lowercase) or something similar, as long as it contains the word Ipad.
+You can even use multiple words if you use dashes (preferred option) or underscores to connect them, like ipad-tablet.jpg.

-Secondly, when inserting an image, you should enter an alt-tag.
-This tag is originally meant to support disabled readers with screen readers, but Google also actively uses it.
+Secondly, when inserting an image, you should enter an alt-attribute.
+This attribute is originally meant to support disabled readers with screen readers, but Google also actively uses it.
 You can easily add them with most editors.
 Both TinyMCE and JCE have options to enter alternate text.
-JCE auto-populates it with the filename, with spaces instead of underscores and dashes.
+JCE auto-populates it with the filename, replacing underscores and dashes with spaces.
 So, if you have logical filenames, you can simply let JCE set a correct alt-text: